Trump's European trip: Trade wars, Brexit chaos — and a Russia quandary

 While Trump applauded British voters for "taking their country back" when they opted for "Brexit" in 2016, he isn't advocating either a hard or soft detachment from the continental economic alliance, U.S. Ambassador to the U.K. Robert "Woody" Johnson said.
 And yet it would hardly be surprising if Trump weighed in again on the future of the nationalist plebiscite that many international political observers believe presaged his 2016 victory, particularly given his starchy relationship with May.

-The British are eager to get Trump to take a tougher line with Putin, particularly with regard to the poisoning deaths of a former Russian spy and his daughter on British soil in March 2017.
+The British are eager to get Trump to take a tougher line with Putin, particularly with regard to the poisoning of a former Russian spy and his daughter on British soil in March.
 Last week, two British citizens became ill from exposure to the same nerve agent, Novichok, at a nearby location — with one of them dying over the weekend.

 "The eyes of the world are currently on Russia,” British Home Secretary Sajid Javid said.
 “It is now time that the Russian state comes forward and explain what has gone on."

-Note: CORRECTION (July 10, 2018, 2:30 p.m.
-ET): An earlier version of this article misstated the effect of the poisoning attack on a former Russian spy and his daughter.
-The two survived the attack; they did not die.
-The article also misstated when they were poisoned.
-It was in March of this year, not March 2017.
-An earlier version of this story also misspelled the first name of the U.K. prime minister: She is Theresa May, not Teresa May.